 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor’s degree is required.
 Training through Association of Professional Researchers for Advancement (APRA) seminars and workshops and the Council for Advancement and Support of Education (CASE) for prospect research and management is preferred.

-Skills: Knowledge and understanding of fundraising prospect management principals and methods is required.
+Skills: Knowledge and understanding of fundraising prospect management principles and methods is required.
 Knowledge of data mining methodology and predictive modeling is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Occasional participation in evening and/or weekend activities is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES